 - What makes you mad?

-There are benefits in communication, too, as children are able to extensively explain their perspectives and detail their thinking.
-Encouraging questions where there is no right or wrong answer helps a child learn to think and not to mention to develop confidence and conviction in their options.
+There are also benefits to communication, as children can extensively explain their perspectives and detail their thinking.
+Encouraging questions where there is no right or wrong answer helps a child learn to think and not mention to develop confidence and conviction in their options.

 - A child is able to go deep on a specific topic